luiscape/cap_appeals/README.md

 Solution
 --------

+The appeal documents are usually PDF files that contain important figures about the humanitarian response to a crisis.
+Among the most important figures is the 'Number of People Affected', 'Number of People in Need', and the 'Number of People Reached', among others.

+We could try an approach to extract those figures automatically.
+The problem, however, is that at throughout the 10 years of documentation available, there have been many ways to reference those figures, ranging from layout to linguistic differences.
+Moreover, those figures don't follow a strict methodology, and have been assembled by a combination of discretionary and political desicion-making.

+With that in mind, we thought that humans reading the documents could be one of the best ways of extracting those figures accuratelly.
+Considering the number of documents that need to be analyzed, we opted for a crowdsourcing approach.

 [Crowdcrafting](http://crowdcrafting.org/) is an open-source application created by the [Open Knowledge Foundation](http://blog.okfn.org/2013/09/17/crowdcrafting-putting-citizens-in-control-of-citizen-science/) to make easier the process of creating crowd-sourcing applications.
+This repository contains resources necessary for creating a Crowdcrafting application that reads PDF documents, displays them to users, and asks them questions about a certain page.
+The idea is to count with the help of volunteers to extract and categorize the data out of the appeals documents using volunteers' cognition and judgement.